gd9394/Isilon-As-Secondary-HDFS-Storage/README.md

 # Isilon-As-Secondary-HDFS-Storage
 You have an existing Hadoop cluster.
 You could use Isilon as a secondary HDFS storage to archive your data.
-We could use Hadoop Distributed Copy(distcp) to copy the data to Isilon and once the data is in Isilon, we could analyze the data directly from Isilon.
+Hadoop Distributed Copy(distcp) is used to copy the data to Isilon and once the data is in Isilon, you could analyze the data directly from Isilon.

 ![Diagram](/Isilon-SecondaryHDFS.png)